-Unless you are willing to do some Justin Timberlake-level styling (that slick side part does not come easy to someone with his level of fro), your hair texture is one of the biggest factors in determining your cut.
+Unless you are willing to do some Justin Timberlake-level styling (that slick side part does not come easy to someone with his level of curl), your hair texture is one of the biggest factors in determining your cut.
 For an easier to wear and maintain style that lets your natural texture do its thing, going very short on the sides with a lot more length on top will keep you from becoming a poodle for a good while.

-A note to guys with curly hair – ask around for a barber (or stylist) who works well with curls, they are worth their weight in gold.
-If you end up in any old chair, a word to the wise: if you see thinning shears, RUN.
-They are one of the worst things that can happen to curly hair short of, I don’t know, fire, maybe.
+A note to guys with curly hair - ask around for a barber (or stylist) who works well with curls, they are worth their weight in gold.

 While curly hair has plenty of texture of its own, super straight hair often needs some added in.
 Another good option is a polished pomade look, where the natural smoothness of your hair is an asset.